ampyard/facequest/tutorial.md

 <br/>

-#### How to upload photo in folder? {#upload-photo-in-folder}
+#### How to upload photo in a folder? {#upload-photo-in-folder}

 To upload a photo click on the folder icon, a new window will open there where you can upload photos in particular folders.

 In this window you see an input box where you can enter the name of the photo to upload and then click on <b>“Attach Photo”</b> button to select the photo from your device's local storage.
-This upload photo in this folder.
-There is a success message appeared at the top right corner of the website that shows <b>“Reference Face created successfully”</b>.
+Now, the photo is uploaded to the current folder.
+A message will appear on the top right corner of the screen. <b>“Reference Face created successfully”</b>.
-You can see it anytime.

 <br>
 If you want to rename, delete or replace this photo that you have uploaded.
-There is a replace and delete button given below the image.
-By clicking it you are able to replace, rename or delete photos.
+Below the image, there is a replace button to replace the photo with an alternate photo.
+Next to it, there is a delete button to delete the reference face.

 <img class="img-fluid" src="./img/tutorial/upload-photo-to-folder.jpg" alt="upload-photo">
 *Example: Upload photo in folder*